shadyvalleyfarm/shadyvalleyfarm.github.io/about/herd-health.md

 within 72 hours of arrival if not prior to arrival.
 They are placed in designated quarantine areas and we practice bio security with them.
 This means that we wash hands, change shoes, clothes, after interacting with new arrivals.
-The quarantine area is located away from other goats New arrivals are observed and kept in quarantine for up to 2 to 4 weeks, depending on their origin.
+The quarantine area is located away from other goats New arrivals are observed and kept in quarantine for 2 to 4 weeks, depending on their origin.
 We attempt to purchase new comers in pairs or more from the same herd so that they will not be lonely.